 Deep Space Nine is, by a fair margin, my favourite Star Trek series for two primary reasons.

 Deep Space Nine bucked this trend.
-They weren’t the only one, but they were certainly one of the earliest and biggest to do so.
+They weren’t the only ones, but they were certainly one of the earliest and biggest to do so.

 Second, Deep Space Nine exists mostly in grey areas.
 Other Star Trek series stick to delivering their messages in black and white, sometimes literally.
-There’s lessons to be learned and definite right and wrong actions.
+There are lessons to be learned and definite right and wrong actions.
 Deep Space Nine also bucks this trend.
-It’s not uncommon for the show to bring up a situation which is questionable and then just leave it questionable, usually with characters discussion and walking away conflicted or on opposing sides of an issue.
-In fact, one of the best episodes of the series literally ends with a character effectively stating “I know this is wrong, but it achieves a right, and I think I can live with that.
-I _will_ live with that.”
+It’s not uncommon for the show to bring up a questionable situation and then just leave it questionable, usually with characters discussing and walking away conflicted or on opposing sides of an issue.
+In fact, one of the series’ best episodes ends with a character effectively stating, “I know this is wrong, but it achieves a right, and I think I can live with that.”

-This allows for a more realistic group of characters overall as while each comes from a different background few of them conform to the same world view.
-Each has their own reactions to situations, and those reactions make more sense as we get to know them better.
+This allows for a more realistic group of characters overall, as while each comes from a different background, few of them conform to the same worldview.
+Each has its own reactions to situations, and those reactions make more sense as we get to know them better.

-Clearly this makes for a more engaging series however with the first and second seasons being primarily world building and character development _and_ the series having more than it’s fair share of one off filler episodes, the cost of entry seems very high.
-In fact I have friends who have said just that.
+This makes for a more engaging series; however, with the first and second seasons primarily world-building and character development and the series having more than its fair share of one-off filler episodes, the cost of entry seems very high.
+In fact, I have friends who have said just that.

 So I decided to do something about it.

-Over the last several weeks I have watched every single episode of Deep Space Nine again.
-Over the next several weeks I’ll be posting write ups of each season detailing the must see episodes, the should see episodes, and the ones you can take or leave.
-My friend Chris has been kind enough to be my sounding board with each season, questioning my choices to make sure I stay on point.
+Over the last several weeks, I have watched every single episode of Deep Space Nine again.
+Over the next several weeks, I’ll be posting write-ups of each season detailing the must-see episodes, the should-see episodes, and the ones you can take or leave.
+My friend Chris has been kind enough to be my sounding board each season, questioning my choices to ensure I stay on point.

 Let me be perfectly clear on one point: I do think that you should watch all the episodes.
 The lists I am compiling will group the episodes based on whether you need to see them to understand what’s going on, not necessarily whether they are the best episodes.

-**Must See** episodes will feature feature either primary plot relevance or major character development.
-Basically, if I think you’ll be confused later by not seeing it, it’s a must see.
-The must see episodes will be the ones that you cannot miss, the bare bones for getting through the series and understanding the primary story and themes the show explores.
+Must-See episodes will feature either primary plot relevance or major character development.
+The must-see episodes will be the ones that you cannot miss, the bare bones for getting through the series and understanding the primary story and themes the show explores.
+Basically, if I think you’ll be confused later by not seeing it, it’s a must-see.

-**Should See** episode will feature either relevance to a side plot, a side characters development, or just be a good episode that doesn’t have any plot or character relevance.
-The should see episodes, while not required viewing, will give you a better understanding of what’s going on, give you more side plots to follow, and generally give you a better experience with the show.
+Should-See episodes will feature either relevance to a side plot, a side character development, or just be a good episode that doesn’t have any plot or character relevance.
+While not required viewing, the should-see episodes will give you a better understanding of what’s going on, give you more side plots to follow, and generally give you a better experience with the show.

-There is only one episode I am going to tell you avoid, but don’t worry it’s a later season episode so we don’t have to worry about it right now.
+There is only one episode I am going to tell you to avoid, but don’t worry, it’s a later season episode, so we don’t have to worry about it right now.

-Just to reiterate though: you should just watch it all.
+Just to reiterate, though: I think you should just watch it all.